When Should You Bring Your Succulents Inside?

 High temperatures can cause irreversible damage to the leaves of a plant, and when exposed for too long, it may wilt or discolor.

-When Should You Bring Succulents Inside for Winter?
+When to Bring Succulents Indoors for Winter

-Which Succulents Need To Be Brought Inside During Winter?
+Which Succulents Need To Be Brought Inside During Winter

 Succulents may be divided into two categories based on their temperature tolerance: cold hardy succulents and soft or tender succulent plants.